IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game-With-Continuous-Integration/README.md

    ```

-   And we can see ngrok running in the terminal.
+   And we can see "ngrok" running in the terminal.
 Also in the background are our your unit tests making sure every commit and push to the repository is tested.

    ![alt text](https://github.com/IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game/blob/master/Images/Jenkins%20%26%20Fastlane%20(CI)/ngrok.png)